aesawy83-ai/FMP-Group-2/docs/research_question.md

 Can an image-based façade inspection pipeline provide reliable defect detection outputs that can serve as a valid foundation for future BIM-based digital twin integration?

 ## Current Practical Sub-Question
-Can a YOLOvXXX-based single-class crack detection model achieve reproducible and useful performance on held-out façade images?
+Can a YOLOv8-based single-class crack detection model achieve reproducible and useful performance on held-out façade images?

 ## Current Hypothesis
-A reproducible YOLOvXXX pipeline can detect visible façade cracks with sufficient accuracy to support the Detect stage of a broader BIM-integrated inspection workflow.
+A reproducible YOLOv8 pipeline can detect visible façade cracks with sufficient accuracy to support the Detect stage of a broader BIM-integrated inspection workflow.